Rest is an essential part of training, regardless of what you’re training towards.

 When we workout intensely, tiny tears form in the muscles.
 Eventually, our muscles repair themselves and it’s during this repair process that they grow larger and stronger (it’s also why we feel sore in the hours and days after a workout.)

-Staying active on rest days increases blood flow to those muscles, helping them to repair themselves faster and make us feel less sooner.
+Doing rest day workouts increases blood flow to those muscles, helping them to repair themselves faster and make us feel less sooner.

 Examples Of Active Recovery Rest Day Exercises